 What mattered was that she'd made a fool of herself.
 Obviously she'd completely misinterpreted their relationship.
 They'd been spending so much more time together lately, really since their twin traumas last spring and summer, that she'd thought maybe they were moving . . . scratch that, that they HAD moved . . . to a new plateau.
 That she was now important enough to him that, like her, he'd want to buy a gift to show his affection.
 Her eyes dropped down to the floor.

 Seeing the flash of hurt and embarrassment on Emily's face, Hotch felt like someone jammed a poker in his heart.

 Oh Christ . . . he'd really hurt her feelings!

 Of course he had two seconds ago concluded that him forgetting to buy her a present would theoretically hurt her feelings.
 But the theoretical just didn't come close to the reality of seeing that expression on her face and knowing that he'd put it there.

-And for a second he debated whether he should lie and tell her the present was at home or if he should tell her the truth and say that he forgot.
+And for a second he debated whether he should lie and tell her that the present was at home, or if he should tell her the truth and say that he forgot.

 His answer came from Emily herself as she whispered, "um, I guess I'll just go back to my desk now."

 And look up Dr. Kevorkian's website to figure out how I can put myself out of my misery.